National Health Laboratory Service: National Cancer Registry

 The NIOH also manages the National Cancer Registry which is responsible for analysing newly diagnosed cancer cases and to report annual cancer incidence rates.
 The NCR collects data from public and private histopathology, cytology and haematology laboratories across the whole country.

 South African Vaccine Producers

 South African Vaccine Producers (SAVP) is a subsidiary of the National Health Laboratory Service, responsible for manufacturing vaccines and antivenoms.
 SAVP's Antivenom Unit is the only manufacturer of antivenom for a number of venomous snakes found in Africa as well as scorpion and spider antivenom.

 Antivenom shortage

 At the beginning of 2022 and for the following year, South Africa experienced a shortage of antivenom.
 The South African Vaccine Producers said that they faced several challenges, including equipment failure due to power outages and supply issues.
 Questions were raised as to why a five-year supply declined to a shortage of antivenom.
 The National Health Laboratory Service said it distributed antivenom to 124 facilities but demand was still exceeding supply.

-Training

-The NHLS is involved in training all pathologists in South Africa through its partnerships with all nine of the medical schools at South African universities.

-Research

-The NHLS is involved in pathology and health surveillance research through the pathology laboratories it runs at the medical schools.
-The partnerships with universities concentrate on a few priority areas; HIV/AIDS, tuberculosis, malaria, occupational health, malnutrition prevention, cervical cancer screening and pneumococcal infections.